ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 You can see the formal [User Password Management](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/technical-controls-policy/#user-password-management) rules in the [IT Security - Technical Controls Policy][tcp].

-This document has a section on [account management for user facing services](#user-facing-services).
+This document has guidance on passwords for [all users](#all-users).
+It also includes more detail for [system administrators or developers](#system-administrators-or-developers).

 <a id="all-users"></a>